dharmab/ksl-bike-sniper/README.md

 ### Ingress

-This application does accept any ingress traffic.
+This application does accept any ingress connections.

 ### Egress

 - `443/TCP HTTPS www.ksl.com`: Used to query recent classified listings.
+- `443/TCP HTTPS <AWS Netblocks>`: Used to persist listing data in DynamoDB and send emails via SNS